evmos/ethermint/docs/quickstart/clients.md

 To connect to the JSON-PRC server, use the `rest-server` command as shown on the section above.
 Then, you can point any Ethereum development tooling to `http://localhost:8545` or whatever port you choose with the listen address flag (`--laddr`).

+For further information JSON-RPC calls, please refer to [this](../basics/json_rpc.md)  document.

 ## Next {hide}

 Process and subscribe to [events](./events.md) via websockets {hide}